 Collection: Men's Deerskin Leather Gloves

-Deerskin sits between lambskin and peccary in price and feel: tougher than lamb, more breathable than peccary, ages with a patina that lambskin doesn't develop.
-Hand-stitched in Naples since 1930, often unlined for driving, cashmere-lined for the city.
-Worn daily, gets better each season.
+Deerskin holds a special place in men's glovemaking: fuller than lambskin, soft but resistant, naturally elastic and pleasant to wear.
+Deerskin sits between lambskin and peccary in price and feel, with a patina that lambskin doesn't develop.
+Hand-stitched in Naples since 1930, often unlined for driving or cashmere-lined for the city.
+Worn every day, it gets better season after season.

-Adjacent leathers: Men's Suede, Peccary.
+Adjacent rare leathers: Carpincho, Peccary.
+By request: Men's Bespoke.
 Use cases: Men's Driving.

 -